Malyshev Factory: History

 The Kharkov Locomotive Factory (KhPZ) built about 20% of the Russian Empire's railway engines.
 After the Russian Revolution and the establishment of the Soviet government in Ukraine, the factory was put to work designing and building tractors and, after 1927, tanks.
-The Leningrad's Bolshevik Factory and the Kharkiv's KhPZ in 1929 became the first two Soviet tank factories to be modernized with German assistance under the Treaty of Rapallo, 1922.
+The Leningrad's Bolshevik Factory and the Kharkov's KhPZ in 1929 became the first two Soviet tank factories to be modernized with German assistance under the Treaty of Rapallo, 1922.

 Tank production

 A tank design bureau was established in the factory in 1928, one of several which would be responsible for some of the most successful tanks ever built, and eventually become the Morozov Design Bureau.
 The KhPZ designed and produced twenty-five T-24 tanks, then nearly eight thousand BT fast tanks.
 It also built a handful of multi-turreted T-35 tanks.

 Shortly before the German invasion of the Soviet Union the KhPZ started series production of the T-34, the most-produced tank of World War II.
-Series production began in June 1940 in Kharkiv, and later in the Stalingrad Tractor Plant and Krasnoye Sormovo Shipbuilding Plant.
-In 1941, due to German advances, the factory and design shops were evacuated to the Ural mountains; the plant was merged with Uralvagonzavod in Nizhny Tagil into one enterprise called Ural Tank Plant No. 183.
+Series production began in June 1940 in Kharkov, and later in the Stalingrad Tractor Plant and Krasnoye Sormovo Shipbuilding Plant.
+In 1941, due to German advances, the factory and design shops were evacuated to the Ural Mountains; the plant was merged with Uralvagonzavod in Nizhny Tagil into one enterprise called Ural Tank Plant No. 183.

 After Soviet victory over the Germans, it began production of the new T-44 tank in 1945, and the first prototypes of the T-54.
-After the war was over, the design bureau and factory gradually transferred all operations back to Kharkiv.
-The "No. 183" designation was left in Nizhny Tagil, while in Kharkiv the factory merged into Factory No. 75, a previously existing plant known for its T-34 diesel engines.
-T-54 production was started in the Urals and Kharkiv in 1947–48, and the move ended with the 1951 re-establishment of the Design Bureau, now called KB-60M, in Kharkiv.
+After the war was over, the design bureau and factory gradually transferred all operations back to Kharkov.
+The "No. 183" designation was left in Nizhny Tagil, while in Kharkov the factory merged into Factory No. 75, a previously existing plant known for its T-34 diesel engines.
+T-54 production was started in the Urals and Kharkov in 1947–1948, and the move ended with the 1951 re-establishment of the Design Bureau, now called KB-60M, in Kharkov.
 In 1957, the Factory No. 75 was renamed Malyshev Plant, and next year it took up production of T-55, the most-produced tank ever.
 The bureau also designed OT-54 and TO-55 flame-thrower tanks, for production at the Omsk Transport Machine Construction Plant.
 In 1967, T-64 tank production began here, as well as in the Kirov Plant and in the Uralvagonzavod.
 The T-80 tank, with a high performance gas turbine engine was produced beginning in 1983, followed in 1985 by a more conventional diesel model, T-80UD.

 Finished tanks were assembled in several plants, but Soviet industrial planning prevented any region from being able to establish independent arms production.
 Components and sub-assemblies were produced in different factories, the Malyshev Factory specializing in engines and transmissions.